StsteveO/knights-travails/README.md

 + Time to learn how to traverse the graph...finally!
 + How would you traverse this simple graph?
 ![alt text](https://jarednielsen.com/static/1684b319a2c635b5df99e3fdc7227dbc/29007/jarednielsen-data-structure-graph-bfs-a-g.png)
 + Unlike binary search tress, graphs dont have any order, specific layout, or specific root.
 So we can start anywhere.
 + Lets start at `A` to be simple, and go to `G`.
++ How should we initiate the search?
+    + Search all vertices connected to `A`?
+    + Or search *one* of vertices connected to `A` and continue seaerching the verticies connected to that.
++ There are two algorithms used for graph traversal
+    + Breadth-first search (BFS).
+        +
+    + Depth-firest search (DFS).

 ## Helpful Sites: